 In general, fish muscles contain body water between 70-80%, protein 13-22%, mineral matter 1-3.5%, and fat 0.5-20% (Saha and Chowdhury 1951).
-Several contemporary researches have indicated to the nutritional standards of DF which is predominantly a source of low-cost dietary animal protein with greater weight in comparison to wet fish (Majumdar 2006).
+Several contemporary studies have pointed to the nutritional standards of DF which is predominantly a source of low-cost dietary animal protein and nutrients with greater concentration in comparison to wet fish (Majumdar 2006).
 Added to that, DF is considered as a healthy diet as it is primarily a natural product, enriched in micronutrients, omega-3 fatty acid which is good for neonatal brain development and antioxidant properties.
-One hundred grams of dried fish contain around 80% protein with 300 calories against animal meat that constitutes double the calorie and far less protein (table 3).
-Some DF also carry a little amount of cholesterol and saturated fat, which is known to aggravate or cause blood pressure and heart issues.
+One hundred grams of dried fish contain around 80% protein with 300 calories against animal meat that constitutes double the calories and far less protein.
+DF also contain little cholesterol and saturated fat, and thus don’t raise blood pressure and aggravate heart issues as red meat in particular does.
 People often find DF reasonable to include in their food menu in order to ward off heart illnesses, diabetes as well as obesity (Sajeev et al. 2020).
-DF having a pH measure in range of 6.0-6.9, is indicative of a very good quality.
+DF with a pH measure in the range of 6.0-6.9 indicates very good quality.
 However, pH value elevates with time due to increase in basic compounds within the fish.
-Additionally, moisture content is another determinant of the quality of salted DF in preservation.
-Increase in moisture content in salt cured fish has been probed by researchers such as Prasad and Seenayya (2007) who further, attributed this to absorption of water by complex compounds in the fish tissue.
-Food Standard Safety Authority of India (FSSAI 2011) specified the quality level of dry salted fish with moisture amount no less than 16%.
-On other hand, studies of Sivaraman and co-authors (2021) highlighted that salt is used to remove the nonhalophilic, spore-forming bacteria- andosmophilic fungi during the drying process.
-Studies of Saha and others (1951) have further demonstrated that the fish meal stored in gunny bags after drying in the sun, often deteriorates rapidly in humid atmosphere and suffers from huge bacterial load.
-Thereby, protein value often declines from 40 to 27% in presence of moist air, especially during monsoon months.
-Moreover, DF standard is sometimes affected by infestation from blowflies, decay, and contaminants.
+Additionally, moisture content is another determinant of the quality of salted DF in preservation

 Bengal’s shuntki cuisine has a versatile take as Bengalis prefer adding leafy green vegetables including brinjal and pumpkin with shuntki.
-On other side, Maharashtrians rehydrates and softens the Bombay duck or bombil by soaking it for half an hour before preparing shuntki curry.
-Moreover, ease of availability and preservation also drag consumers towards DF diets.
-It is often regarded as a substitute of fish as it is available throughout the year and can be stored longer without preservation.
-In reality, the consumers are willing to pay for hygienically prepared fish with desired physicality.
+This is on contrast with Indian west coast Maharashtrian cuisine in which Bombay Duck (bombil) is rehydrated and softened by soaking it for half an hour before preparing curry.
+Moreover, ease of availability and preservation also pull consumers towards DF diets.
+It is often regarded as a substitute for fresh fish as it is available throughout the year and can be stored longer without preservation.
+In reality, consumers are willing to pay for hygienically prepared fish with desired physicality.
 Varying olfactory consciousness and cooking traditions across different corners of the country, sharply influence its demand and market values in India.

+Dissimilarities in DF preparation styles and consumption behaviour are often complemented by varying sociocultural “situatedness” as attributed by remoteness from the market places, adherence to traditional way of living and knowledge systems, socially shared values and norms, affordability, exposure or experiences to different food cultures and food habits etc. Tribal people of hilly regions prepare DF powder which are reserved for consumption during fish scarcity whereas most people living in urban areas prepares different kinds of curries and fries along with vegetables and spices.
+In addition, coastal inhabitants consume DF simply with rice, alongside using it as poultry and fish feed.